Paul Froese

 Biography

-Dr. Paul Froese is a Paul Froese a Professor of Sociology at Baylor University and the Director of the Baylor Religion Surveys.
-He is the author of three books, his most recent is On Purpose: How We Create the Meaning of Life (Oxford University Press).
-His research interests include the sociology of meaning, religion, comparative historical sociology, political sociology and ideology.
+Paul Froese a Professor of Sociology at Baylor University and the Director of the Baylor Religion Surveys.
+He is the author of three books: The Plot to Kill God: Findings from the Soviet Experiment in Secularization (University of California Press), America’s Four Gods: What we say about God and What that says about Us (Oxford University Press) and his most recent is On Purpose: How We Create the Meaning of Life (Oxford University Press).
+He publishes widely on the topic of religion and how it relates to politics, mental health, and cultural change.

 Recent Publications